 - Pale skin.

-- Very bad muscle problems may happen with colchicine and probenecid.
+- Very bad muscle problems have happened with colchicine and probenecid.
 This can also lead to kidney problems.
-Tell your doctor if you have muscle pain or weakness, mainly if you feel very tired or weak or have a fever.
-Tell your doctor if you are unable to pass urine or you have a change in how much urine is passed.
+Tell your doctor if you have muscle pain or weakness, especially if you feel very tired or weak or have a fever.
+Tell your doctor if you are not able to pass urine or you have a change in how much urine is passed.

 What are some other side effects of Colchicine and Probenecid?